 Property Tax Deduction

 Property taxes are one of the many lucrative tax breaks for first-time homebuyers.
-Taxpayers who itemize deductions on Schedule A are also eligible to deduct real estate taxes paid on a primary residence, said Laurie Samay, a New York-based certified financial planner with Palisades Hudson Financial Group.
+Taxpayers who itemize deductions on Schedule A are also eligible to deduct real estate taxes paid on a primary residence, said Laurie Samay, Director of Financial Planning with Apexium Financial.

-You can deduct property taxes paid during the year for which you're filing.
+This type of tax credit for buying a house works this way: You can deduct property taxes paid during the year for which you’re filing.
 If you purchase a home midway through the tax year, you can claim all taxes paid from the date of sale onward.
+However, you’re limited to a total deduction of $10,000 — or $5,000 if married and filing separately — for all state, local and property taxes.